dotlang/language/README.md

   return c1
 }
 ```
 - You can define a function which does not have a body.
 This is like an abstract method.
+So calling it will throw error.
 `func adder(x: int, y:int)->int`
 - Function definition specifies a contract which shows input tuple and output tuple.
 If input tuple is named, you must pass a set of input or tuple with the exact same name or an unnamed tuple.
 If input is unnamed, you can pass either unnamed or named tuple.